hmrc/income-tax-mtd-changelog/README.md

 * The endpoint `Retrieve Income Tax (Self Assessment) Final Declarations Obligations` returns an array instead of a single object.

 All endpoints replace their respective v1 equivalents, which are now deprecated.
 Please use the new v2 endpoints instead.

 ---

-### 15 April 2024

-The following changes are now available in the Sandbox:

-#### self-employment-business-api

-- Added 2 new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object for `v3.0` `Retrieve a Self-Employment Annual Submission and Create` and `Amend Self-Employment Annual Submission` endpoints.
-- Added new error code RULE_WRONG_TPA_AMOUNT_SUBMITTED for `v3.0` `Create and Amend Self-Employment Annual Submission` endpoint.

----